javers/javers.github.io/documentation/domain-configuration/index.md

 **Comparing strategy** for Values is (by default) based on the **`Object.equals()`**.
-So it’s highly important to implement this method properly, it should compare underlying state of given objects.
+So it’s highly important to implement this method properly, it should compare the underlying state of given objects.

-Well known Value types like `BigDecimal` or `LocalDate` have it already.
+Well-known Value types like `BigDecimal` or `LocalDate` have it already.
 Remember to implement `equals()` for all your Value classes.

 If you don’t control the Value implementation,